auttaja/gommand/README.md

 - **Is it useful to everyone?:** If this is a domain specific edit, you probably want to keep this as middleware since it will not be accepted into the main project.
 - **Does it slow down parsing by >1ms?:** This will likely be denied.
 We want to keep parsing as high performance as possible.
-- **Have you ran `gofmt -w .` and `golint .`?:** We like to stick to using Go standards within this project, therefore if this is not done you may be asked to do this for it to be acccepted.
+- **Have you ran `gofmt -w .` and [golangci-lint](https://golangci-lint.run/usage/install/)?:** We like to stick to using Go standards within this project, therefore if this is not done you may be asked to do this for it to be acccepted.

 Have you experienced a bug?
 If so, please make an issue!
 We take bugs seriously and this will be a large priority for us.